Skip to main content

 Forensic Science Club

-We share a passion for crime scene investigation, evidence collection and analysis, fingerprinting, detective work, death investigation, pathology, forensic biology, forensic chemistry, and more.
-Our mission is to evoke interest in the field of forensic science, host activities that foster this knowledge, debunk misconceptions of forensic science seen in popular media, encourage the dissemination of information about the emerging field to the general population at Saint Louis University, provide resources and networking opportunities for students, and to assist in the growth and outreach of the Forensic Science Academic Department.
-The club is open to all SLU students.
-The FS major or minor is not required to join.
+Students involved in SLeUth share a passion for crime scene investigation, evidence collection and analysis, fingerprinting, detective work, death investigation, pathology, forensic biology, forensic chemistry and more.
+Our mission is to evoke interest in the field of forensic science, host activities that foster this knowledge, debunk misconceptions of forensic science seen in popular media, encourage the dissemination of information about the emerging field to the general population at Saint Louis University, provide resources and networking opportunities for students, and to assist in the growth and outreach of the forensic science academic unit.
+The club is open to all SLU students; you are not required to be a forensic science major or minor to join.

 Forensic Science Honor Society